morungos/morungos.github.io/_posts/2024-07-05-how-to-test-your-kitten.md

 > from which he may observe what he can.
 He is to deduce what he can of its
 > contents.
 (Ashby, 1957, p86)

-This gives us a methodlogical framework where we are not prejudiced by our knowledge.
+This gives us a methodological framework where we are no longer prejudiced by our knowledge.
 Instead, we have no option to become more experimental, more systematic in our exploration, and from those small experiments, make hypotheses about what is inside the box, whether it is a set of wires, a complex computer program, or even a small kitten.
+And this is testing: we are putting together theories that explain why we see what we see.

 ## Cats and boxes

-Academic literature has more than its fair share of cats in boxes.
+The academic literature has more than its fair share of cats in boxes.
 Schrödinger's imaginary experiment is perhaps the most famous, but early psychology tended to do it for real -- Edward Thorndike created "puzzle boxes" to explore how animals could learn to solve problems.
 These experimental setups allowed him to explore